Cornell University

 As a Health Promoting Campus, our vision is to create and sustain a diverse, welcoming, and inclusive culture in which students, staff, and faculty can flourish.
 This culture is supportive of holistic individual, social, and ecological wellbeing.
 Read more about Cornell's Wellbeing Vision and Mission.

-President Pollack talks about the Okanagan Charter
+Interim President Kotlikoff talks about the Okanagan Charter

 About the Okanagan Charter